These recordings and resources are for delegates only.

 Prevention: Work with parents and the family to address adversity, promote positive parenting, create a positive family environment of care, promote good quality care and development, and secure attachments and emotional responsiveness

-Slides and recordings will follow
+Slides will follow

 Dr Arnon Bentovim is a Child and Family Psychiatrist, and Director of Child and Family Training.
 He trained as a Psychoanalyst and Family Therapist and worked at the Great Ormond Street Children’s Hospital and the Tavistock Clinic.
 He is a Visiting Professor at the Royal Holloway University of London.
 At Great Ormond Street he shared responsibility for Child Protection at the Hospital and helped to initiate a number of services including the first Sexual Abuse Assessment and Treatment Service in the UK, and a Child Care Consultation Service.
 Research on Family Assessment formed the basis of the tools commissioned by the Department of Health to support the Assessment Framework.
 Child and Family Training was established to provide training and further developments.